OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 print base64.b32encode(solution)
 ```

+The symbolic execution engine constructs a binary tree of the operations for the program input given, as discussed previously in "[Dynamic Binary Instrumentation](0x04c-tampering-and-reverse-engineering#dynamic-binary-instrumentation "Dynamic Binary Instrumentation")" section.
+The engine will generate a mathematical equation for each possible path which is taken.
+Internally, Angr explores all the paths between the two points specified by us, and passes the corresponding mathematical equations to the solver to return meaningful concrete results.
+We can access these solutions via `path_group.found` list, which contains all the possible paths explored by Angr which satisfies our specified search criteria.

+In the script, take a closer look at the latter part of the script where the final solution string is being retrieved.
+The address of the string is obtained from address _r11 - 0x24_.
+This may appear magical at first, but a careful analysis of the function at 0x00001760 holds the clue.
+From the disassembly analysis of the function at 0x00001760, we know that the input string is checked for if it is a valid license key or not.
+The input string to the function (in register R0) is stored into a local stack variable, which is at address _(R11 - 0x24)_ (at 0x0000176c), and hence the value passed to retrieve the final solution in the script.
+The `endness` parameter in the script specifies that the data is stored in "little-endian" fashion, which is the case for almost all of the Android devices.

-Take a closer look at the latter part of the script where the final input string is retrieved to the `solution` variable.
-It appears as if the script would simply read the solution string from the memory of the script.
+Also, it may appear as if the script is simply reading the solution string from the memory of the script.
 However, it's reading it from the symbolic memory.
 Neither the string nor the pointer to the string actually exist.
 The solver ensures that the solution it provides is the same as if the program would be executed to that point.

 Running this script should return the following output: